Stan1slavssKy/Room-booking/README.md

 Project has config `pyproject.toml` for black formatter, so you can simply run `black .` in CLI to format the project.

 # Linter
-This project used default linter config, so the current linter output you can found in ./pylint.txt.
+This project used default linter config.
 To run linter the followint command can be used:

 `pylint --ignore=venv,migrations,build . > pylint.txt`